Have you ever wondered how to start your career and get paid well as a freelance writer?

 Below is a course I developed on how to write copy exclusively for the internet.

-How to Start Being a Freelance Writer
+How to Start a Career as a Freelance Writer

 I’m sure a lot of parents can relate to this.

-Most freelance writers work out of their home but some might opt for a shared work space.
+Most freelance writers work out of their home, but some might opt for a shared workspace.
 In rare instances, clients might want you to write in their office as well.
 This is something I knew I could never do because I need complete concentration when I write.

 You must realize that freelance writers, bloggers and entrepreneurs are also real business owners who are responsible for their own taxes.
 While you don’t need to become an LLC, you are an individual or sole contractor and it’s very important to be able to keep good records.